Samsung/TizenRT/external/protobuf/README.md

 ## Build `protobuf` on TizenRT

-Protocol buffers in menuconfig should be selected under [`External Libraries > protocol buffer`].
+Protocol Buffers in menuconfig should be selected under [`External Libraries > protocol buffer`].
 Currently, `protobuf` configuration is supported only for applications that use `gRPC`(see `artik053/grpc` under `build/configs` directory).
 In the future, `protobuf` configurations will be extended to cover applications that do not strictly require `gRPC`.